Image Fusion

 Sets the storage path for the result image.

-If executing a production workflow, use the Process parameter in Set Image Path or Add Orthophoto, and this field is not editable here.
+If executing a production workflow, uses the Set the Image Path or Add Orthophoto Processing parameter, and this field is not editable.

 File